ahmedabdelhamid399/Delight-Dish/README.md

   <li>Multiple meals displayed on the home page for daily inspiration</li>
   <li>Detailed view of meals with instructions, ingredients, and a video tutorial</li>
   <li>Search for meals by country, category, or ingredient list</li>
-  <li>Add meals to favorites and view them later on favorites page even without network connectivity</li>
+  <li>Add meals to favorites and view them later on the favorites page even without network connectivity</li>
   <li>Add meals to the Calendar and get notified about them at a customized date</li>
 </ul>